LucDachary/ouihelp-secret-santa/README.md

 # Implementation
 I considered the “couple contraint” a generic “exclusion constraint” so the mechanism is easier to extend later.
-This mean one can add as many pairs of names as one wants.
+This means one can add as many pairs of names as one wants.

 The program runs in three steps that are run sequentially.

 First it parses and cleans the inputs (blank lines, trailing whitespaces) from the given text files.
 Data are then modelled into Python objects.
-They form a __graph__ of all the participants and the recipient they could be giving gifts to.
+They form a __graph__ of all the participants and the recipients they could be giving gifts to.

 ```mermaid
 classDiagram